 New Tools for Smart Planning and Growth

 Using today’s advanced planning tools is one of our most effective responses.
 Geographic information system (GIS) technology and other planning technologies bring computing power to the task.
 New capabilities in GIS include 3D city modeling, which helps integrate the full planning workflow—from data collection to analysis, visualization, collaboration, public engagement, and decision-making.
 These next generation GIS tools dramatically enhance efficiency and effectiveness, but they also create the possibility of ushering in a new era of powerful urban systems planning.
 In a recent project, the San Francisco Planning Department used GIS to create a 3D digital visualization of the city’s existing land supply and a preliminary estimate of its capacity for new dwelling units and jobs.
 Visualizing what-if scenarios in 3D generated insight beyond the capacity of charts, graphs, and spreadsheets.
-The story map below shows a portion of that visualization (click and scroll to interact with the 3D maps):

 Just as virtual reality gamers immerse themselves in simulated environments, urban planners can now see illuminating details about their cities and conduct the more complex analysis required to elevate the conversation and collaboration.
 This point leads to the final tenet of smart planning: Rally the right partners with the right tools.